PedroBatistop/InstagramScraper/README.md

 }
 ```

-If your session ID is invalid, you'll get error.
+If your cookie is invalid, you'll get error.

 ## Functions